Fordland Air Force Station: History

-Fordland AFS was one of twenty-eight stations built as part of the second segment of the Air Defense Command permanent radar network, primarily to provide air defense radar coverage for southern Missouri.
-Prompted by the start of the Korean War, on July 11, 1950, the Secretary of the Air Force asked the Secretary of Defense for approval to expedite construction of the permanent network.
-Receiving the Defense Secretary's approval on July 21, the Air Force directed the Corps of Engineers to proceed with construction.
+Fordland AFS was one of the twenty-eight stations built as part of the second segment of the Air Defense Command permanent radar network, primarily to provide air defense radar coverage for southern Missouri.
+Prompted by the start of the Korean War, on 11 July 1950, the Secretary of the Air Force asked the Secretary of Defense for approval to expedite construction of the permanent network.
+Receiving the Defense Secretary's approval on 21 July, the Air Force directed the Corps of Engineers to proceed with construction.

 On 1 May 1951 the 797th Aircraft Control and Warning Squadron began operating AN/FPS-3 and AN/FPS-4 radars from Fordland, and initially the station functioned as a Ground-Control Intercept (GCI) and warning station.
 As a GCI station, the squadron's role was to guide interceptor aircraft toward unidentified intruders picked up on the unit's radar scopes.
 During 1954 an AN/TPS-10D saw service here; it was removed in 1955.
 In 1958 an AN/FPS-6 replaced the AN/FPS-4 height-finder radar which was removed in 1959.

 In 1960 Fordland began feeding data to the Manual Control Center (MCC-2) at Richards-Gebaur AFB, Missouri as the SAGE Data Center (DC-8) was not yet operational.
 However, Fordland Air Force Station was inactivated 1 June 1961 due to budget constraints.

 The site was reported excess to GSA in 1961, when it was conveyed via quitclaim deed in 1962 by HEW to the State of Missouri, Division of Inmate Education.
 Today the site is the Ozark Correctional Center (OCC), a minimum security (C-2) institution.
 It is also shown on maps as Fordlands Honor Camp.
 Many Air Force buildings remain and are in use, and from aerial images, appears to have the radar towers still standing.